mhilbush/openhab-binding-releases/squeezebox/README.md

 - Place the new squeezebox binding into the `openhab2/addons` directory

-- To set the callback URL, in Paper UI under Configuration->Bindings, add the callback URL to the Squeezebox binding configuration.

-  - URL should be of the form http://OPENHAB-IP-ADDRESS:8080/

 If you need to see what's going on, enable debugging